dotslashapaar/DareAngel/list_of_dares.md

 - I dare you to jump out and scare willing friends for their reactions.
 - I dare you to ask unusual personal questions to strangers who consent to be interviewed.
 - I dare you to conduct a social experiment where you pretend to need help.
-- I dare you to temporarily "borrow" and return a friend's item without asking.
+- I dare you to temporarily "borrow" and return a friend's item without asking. (done)

 ## Self-Harm Dares